 Matrixx: Native Mobile Apps for Telecommunications

 In order to reach maximum user-friendliness, our UX designers follow the two-taps reachability approach.
 For iOS application, the designers are following Apple design guidelines, leveraging the best practices of iOS UX.
-For Android they’ve chosen the simple and elegant Google material design.
+For Android, they’ve chosen the simple and elegant Google material design.
 The UI on both platforms is highly interactive, as insured by UI automation testing.
 It also provides localization, supporting various languages and localized user names and descriptions.

 The Android app for Matrixx will support Android 4.1 and higher.
 The app logic heavily relies on RxJava framework.
 It really helps to reduce bugs and keep the code clean.
-A few famous and robust open source libraries have been used (Retrofit, GreenDao, Retrolambda, Glide, RxJava etc).
+A few famous and robust open-source libraries have been used (Retrofit, GreenDao, Retrolambda, Glide, RxJava, etc).
 It contains the same essential features as iOS app, including marketplace research, assets exchange, tariff bundle support.
 Its scalability is ensured by means of multilayer design and use of isolated components.
 In order to provide the highest maintainability, all code is documented and unit testing is performed.
 The app also supports offline functionality.

-On the server-side, the request from the customer was clear: both applications should comply with the common rules and business logic, offer subscriber base aggregation.
-The highly configurable integration layer we work on sits between client apps and Matrixx APIs.
-This layer should be horizontally scalable which means that its API should be RESTfull.
+On the server-side, the request from the customer was clear: both applications should comply with the common rules and business logic, and offer subscriber base aggregation.
+The highly configurable integration layer we are currently working on sits between client apps and Matrixx APIs.
+This layer should be horizontally scalable, which means its API should be RESTfull.
 We use tools like New Relic to monitor server performance.
 Mongo storage is organized on replica set conception.
 This prevents possible data losses and increases information availability.
-In order to optimize resource use, maximize throughput, minimize response time, and avoid overload of any single resource a load balancer is utilized.
-We also introduced an easy API for purchases and a user-friendly admin panel with convenient app analytics, as well as wide range of notifications: APN, FCM and SMS (for onboarding).
+In order to optimize resource use, maximize throughput, minimize response time, and avoid overload of any single resource, a load balancer is utilized.
+We also introduced an easy API for purchases, a user-friendly admin panel with convenient app analytics, as well as a wide range of notifications: APN, FCM and SMS (for onboarding).

 All test documentation related to functional testing is created in a test management tool.
 We automate repetitive tasks and regression testing using modern frameworks.
 We use:

-- functional tests (positive and negative) for both applications.
+- Functional tests (positive and negative) for both applications.

-- load and performance testing for server-side
+- Load and performance testing for server-side

-- scalability testing
+- scalability testing.

 All bugs are reported in a bug tracking system (Jira, Pivotal, Redmine, etc.).
 Bugs are reported and assigned as soon as they are found.
-The QA Lead will review each bug and monitor bug life cycle.
+The QA Lead will review each bug and monitor the bug life cycle.
 A Triage meeting is conducted each week between Product Owner, QA Lead and Tech Lead(s).
 The QA Lead organizes the meeting.
 During the meeting each bug is analyzed and discussed.
-Updates are captured in bug tracking system.
+Updates are captured in the bug tracking system.
 Frequency of these meetings depends on project schedule, numbers of bugs, team availability, etc.